What is G6PD deficiency?

 - some nonsteroidal anti-inflammatory medications (NSAIDs)

-Symptoms of the condition can include:
+Symptoms of G6PD deficiency can include:

 - rapid heart rate

-- urine that is dark and yellow-orange
+- urine that is dark or yellow-orange

-- yellowing of the skin and whites of the eyes
+- jaundice, or yellowing of the skin and whites of the eyes

 G6PD deficiency is a genetic condition that is passed along from one or both parents to their child.
 The defective gene that causes this deficiency is on the X chromosome, which is one of the two sex chromosomes.
 Men have only one X chromosome, while women have two X chromosomes.
 In males, one altered copy of the gene is enough to cause G6PD deficiency.

 Females are usually affected if there is a mutation present in both copies of the gene, though in some cases, females with one G6PD mutation can also experience symptoms.
 Since females have two X chromosomes, males are affected by G6PD deficiency much more frequently than females.

 You may have a higher risk of having G6PD deficiency if you:

 - are African-American

 - have a family history of the condition